asyncapi/website/pages/docs/tutorials/cli-documantation-validation.md

 The document allows developers to define the structure of their API, the format of the API, the events to which consumers can subscribe, and the response they receive when these events are triggered or an action is taken.
 AsyncAPI documents are represented as JSON objects that follow the JSON.

 ## Installation Guide

+The following srteps will be talken to install